ice50L/NYC-Schools-Analysis/README.md

 ![image](https://github.com/ice50L/NYC-Schools-Analysis/assets/115594312/a718f8d9-c238-4938-aae2-d2e7830a914c)

 From the distribution plot, there appears to be about a normal distribution for both the SAT math and critical reading section.
 The average for both critical reading and math are about the same at around 400-450, while the math section having a larger right skew in score distribution, which means more people perform better on the math section compared to the critical reading section of the SAT.

+## Conclusion:

+- Stuyvesant High School has the highest average SAT score out of any New York City schools.
+Stuyvesant High School has an average score of 2096.
+- There is a very clear trend in race ratios within the top 10 NYC schools, it appears that Asian and White students have the highest school attendance percentage for the schools.
+- Manhattan has the highest amount of "top schools" in terms of average SAT score, with 4 in the top 10.
+- Overall, the math section of the SAT has a higher average score compared to the critical reading, despite both following the normal distribution.